 There are lots of different brands of cups, most of which have cringey ‘spiritual’ names: Diva Cup, Moon Cup, Luna Cup.
 I ended up buying the Diva Cup because it was what my local pharmacy had in stock.
 There are two sizes (one aimed at those who haven’t given birth, and one for those who have) and it cost around $60.

 When I first used it I was quite nervous, and to be honest it took me a little while to get the knack.
 I was worried it would leak (it did), that it would be uncomfortable (it was, until I figured out how to use it) and that it would be revolting (surprisingly, less gross than tampons).
 I persisted, and after a week of trial and error I have not looked back.
-After 18 months or so of using my cup I have found it overall much more comfortable to wear, much less scary (no risk of toxic shock syndrome) and cheaper due to the one-off cost.
+After 18 months or so of using my cup I have found it overall much more comfortable to wear and cheaper due to the one-off cost.

 So is the menstrual cup a one-size-fits-all solution to period worries?
 Nope.
 Much like any product, it is going to suit different people in different ways, but I would hedge my bets that there is a menstrual cup out there for most women that will be their perfect fit.
 The cup gurus over at Put A Cup In It have even created a brilliant, bias-free quiz to help the uninitiated figure out which cup they should go for.